 Clawback Policy.
 In January 2023, the Compensation Committee recommended and the Board approved a clawback policy that enables the Company to recoup or "claw back" incentive compensation paid to an executive officer within the prior three years in the event of a restatement of the Company's financial statements.
-We expect to adopt amendments to this policy in fiscal year 2023 to align with the forthcoming Nasdaq listing standards regarding clawback policies.
+On December 1, 2023, the Board approved amendments to our clawback policy to align with new Nasdaq listing standards regarding clawback policies.